AtifChy/arch-grub-theme/README.md

-manjaro-grub-theme
+arch-grub-theme
 ==================

-Manjaro's grub theme for install media
+A grub theme for archlinux.
+Based on https://gitlab.manjaro.org/artwork/branding/grub-theme .